India–Iraq relations: Economic ties and Oil-for-Food Programme

 Former Minister for External Affairs K. Natwar Singh possibly received illegal kickbacks from Iraq over the Oil-for-Food Programme.

 India's ties with Iraq suffered due to the UN sanctions on Iraq, but India soon developed trade within the Oil-for-Food programme, which permitted Iraq to export oil for essential goods.
-However, a 2005 investigation of the programme revealed that the then-Indian minister of external affairs Natwar Singh and the Congress party had possibly received kickbacks from the Baathist regime, leading to his resignation at the request of Prime Minister Manmohan Singh.
+However, a 2005 investigation of the programme revealed that the then-Indian minister of external affairs Natwar Singh and the Congress Party had possibly received kickbacks from the Baathist regime, leading to his resignation at the request of Prime Minister Manmohan Singh.

 Post-2003

 India had claimed in the official Ministry Of External Affairs press release that the military action of the US-led 2003 invasion of Iraq lacks justification due to disharmony within the United Nations Security Council and cited reports which said military action was avoidable.
 India hinted that it would consider sending troops to post-war Iraq to help maintain security and peace after a unanimous vote in the UN Security Council over the Coalition's presence and mission in Iraq.
 However this was ruled out after protests from public and political parties which have been opposing USA.
 It normalised its ties with the new democratically elected government of Iraq in 2005, seeking to restart trade and co-operation.
 Indian businesses applied for contracts for reconstruction projects to the Iraqi government, and more recently the activities of Iraqi businesses in India have been growing rapidly.

 Iraq is one of the major suppliers of crude oil to India, exporting 220,000 barrels of oil per day to Indian Oil Corporation.
-In 2013 June, Foreign Minister of India, Mr. Salman Khurshid visited Iraq regarding security and business issues, the first to do so since 1990.
+In 2013 June, Salman Khurshid, the foreign minister of India, visited Iraq regarding security and business issues, the first to do so since 1990.